 If the shoe fits: NBN and ADSL plans to suit everyone

-If your address is NBN eligible, Barefoot Broadband gives you four plans to choose from.
-All come with zero contracts, no activation fees and no fees to change plans – which is perfect if you want to down or upgrade after your package is already on foot (foot pun intended).
-The NBN plans differ in speed, starting at Basic Evening Speed (12MBPS) through Standard – with options at 25MBPS and 50MBPS – before moving up to Premium Evening Speed (100MBPS).
-That’s some serious bite, particularly when you don’t need a contract.
+If your address is NBN eligible, Barefoot Broadband gives you four plans to choose from: Lite, Mid, Max and Ultra.
+All come with zero contracts, no activation fees and no fees to change plans – which is perfect if you want to down or upgrade your existing package .
+The plans differ in speed, starting at Basic Evening Speed (10MBPS) for the Lite plan – which suits internet users who read news and check emails, but won’t be suited to larger households or fans of streaming.
+The Mid plan runs at 19MBPS, which is slightly faster but still not great for streamers.
+The Max plan, at 39MBPS, is good for moderate to above average internet users – i.e. including streaming and gaming.
+The final plan – Ultra – is at Premium Evening Speed (79MBPS) has some serious bite, particularly when you don’t need a contract.

-Barefoot’s ADSL plans are also relatively simple.
+Which Barefoot’s ADSL plan you can take will depend on your location.
 The Metro Ultra and the Regional Ultra are both top-notch ADSL plans, which come with unlimited data with the latter slightly more expensive than the former.
 To throw in a home phone with unlimited calls to local and national numbers, you can select the ‘Home Phone’ bundle – which includes free NBN transition when the option is made available in your area.
 One thing to watch out for here is that mobile calls are not included – they’re charged at an additional 40c per minute, with calls to 1300 numbers 50c each.
 There are of course plans which include all mobile calls, so this is something to remember if you use your landline regularly.

 The plans don’t include the modem and the monthly phone line rental.
 You can use your own modem or Barefoot Telecom can supply an ADSL modem with pre-configured settings (plug and play) for $149 (including delivery).
 If you already have an active ADSL service, you may be eligible for a “fast churn”.
 In this case the company will be able to transfer your service to them quicker.
 If your current supplier does not participate in the fast churn process, then the telco will need to activate your service as a new connection.
 You can always get more details by chatting with one of their representatives.